 Tim keeps ascending the stairs in a hypnotic state.
 The Lullaby, the southern Gothic call of Eula Lee, and we now see the old crone’s desiccated face.
 The pigeons begin their demonic cooing.

 There is some wonderful use of shadow, reminiscent of a good classic suspense thriller as we see Tim’s shadow cast in silhouette on the rotting drapery then moving further deeper into the house’s darkness.

 She’s waiting, she opens the door all the way, holding a meat cleaver.
-A horrifying vision that still holds it’s shock value watching it nearly thirty times I figure.
-There’s something quite gripping about a lost soul living in desolation who comes erupting out of darkness, commands even the smallest living creatures, and wielding a very sharp instrument of pain and death.
+A horrifying vision that still holds its shock value watching it nearly thirty times I figure.
+There’s something quite gripping about a lost soul living in desolation who comes erupting out of darkness, commands even the smallest living creatures, and wields a very sharp instrument of pain and death.

 Is she dead?
-Her eyes stare off -we hear the sweet vocalise once again as it leads us out of the episode.
-The last thing we see is a close up of her ancient face.
+Her eyes stare off -we hear the sweet vocalize once again as it leads us out of the episode.
+The last thing we see is a close-up of her ancient face.